Making a change

 In 2013 GSK and Save the Children embarked on a shared value partnership combining two organisation’s global expertise, skills and energy to tackle the ambitious goal of helping to save one million children’s lives.
 Together we are finding new ways to help reduce child mortality.

 In the last ten years, significant progress has been made globally to reduce the rate of child deaths, however more needs to be done to prevent children dying unnecessarily.
-Almost 6 million children under five still lose their lives every year due to preventable causes.

 The GSK and Save the Children partnership is ambitious, and goes well beyond the traditional charity corporate fundraising model.
 At GSK the partnership touches almost all areas of the business, in particular using the potential of its expertise in R&D, immunisation, and supply chain logistics to help save children’s lives.